The Azure Web PubSub-supported protobuf WebSocket subprotocol

 }

-Messages received by the client can be in any of three types: ack, message, or system.
+Messages received by the client can be in any of three types: ack, message, system or pong.

 Ack response